Is Chinese evergreen toxic to cats?

 - Toxic properties: Insoluble calcium oxalates

-The onset of symptoms is rapid, as trauma to the plant exposes the oral mucosa to calcium oxalate crystals and associated signs.
+The onset of clinical signs is rapid, as trauma to the plant exposes the oral mucosa to calcium oxalate crystals and associated signs.
 Due to the fast-acting nature of calcium oxalate crystals on the oral mucosa, most cats will not ingest a large amount.

 - Pawing at the mouth